 - a time-saving process because it’s possible to shop even sitting at home;

 - a wide selection of products;

 - crowds free and many others.

 With the increasing number of e-stores on the web, customers become more demanding for user experience and website designs.
-For this reason, eCommerce businesses keep a close watch on the latest trends and try to adapt their stores to them.
+For this reason, eCommerce businesses keep a close watch on the latest eCommerce trends, facts, and statistics and try to adapt their stores to them.
 However, sometimes it doesn’t work because some design trends turn to be inefficient and even risky for sites.
 Let’s know more about such trends using real-life website examples.

 5 Risky Web Design Trends Used by Real Websites